 The Mustang Horse is a living symbol of the United States.
 The breed tends to herd in isolated populations spread all over the states.
-Here’s a detailed overview of the Mustang Horse breed and its characteristics.
+They are often associated with the romantic image of wild Mustangs galloping across the plains, but their history is more complex.
+Learning more about famous America’s wild horses is sure to captivate your attention.

 What Is a Mustang Horse?